Crockpot Meatballs with Grape Jelly Sauce

 Crockpot meatballs with grape jelly sauce in a silver bowl.

 To those who’ve never tasted the miracle of crockpot meatballs, the ingredients might sound unusual, but trust the recipe and the generations of hostesses who adore it.
-Plain old-fashioned grape jelly and Heinz chili sauce is the secret to tangy, smoky, unstoppable meatballs.
+Plain old-fashioned grape jelly and Heinz chili sauce are the secret to tangy, smoky, unstoppable meatballs.

 All you have to do is throw everything together and turn on the slow cooker.
 If you’re using frozen meatballs, add them to the crockpot right out of the freezer.
 And if you’re making your own, (bless you) there’s a great recipe down below for you to follow.